Olaf2K/ALT_caller_for_pilon/README.md

 ### 3) Installation guide
 **Install time: <5 minutes**

+All these commands can be directly run from the commandline and do require a working internet connection.

 Most packages come with the default instalation of python3.
 A) To install python3.6: